yosh95/llm-cli/README.md

 -   **Unified Interface**: Access Gemini, OpenAI, Claude, and Grok through a single `llm` command.
 -   **Interactive Chat Mode**: A REPL-style interface with rich syntax highlighting and Markdown rendering.
 -   **Agent Mode (Always On)**: Autonomous task execution.
 The AI can read/write files, execute shell commands, and **search the web**.
+-   **Distributed Agent via MCP**: Support for **Model Context Protocol (MCP)**.
+You can connect to remote `llm-cli` instances via SSH and let the LLM manage files or run tests on a remote server as if they were local tools.
 -   **Context Self-Management (Smart Checkpointing)**: The AI can propose summarizing the conversation and clearing history to keep the context window efficient while maintaining vital progress info.
 -   **Safe Execution**: Includes a **Diff Preview** for file changes (via `write_file`) and asks for user confirmation before executing any tool or shell command (Human-in-the-Loop).
 -   **One-Shot Execution**: Pipe input from other commands or pass prompts as arguments.